Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 Q: Why does the legal vehicle matter more than the headline yield?

 A: The legal vehicle determines what you own and what happens if the operator encounters difficulty.
 A Swiss AG with Handelsregister entry gives you a registered equity stake, shareholder rights, and audited accounts.
 A hosted mining contract gives you a right to hardware use under specific conditions.
-These are structurally different instruments, regardless of the projected BTC return.
+These are structurally different instruments.

 A: Not necessarily.
 Headline rates must be normalised by real delivered uptime.
-A $0.045/kWh contract with 65% real uptime (common in DACH/EU grid contracts with curtailment clauses) produces the same effective energy cost per productive mining hour as a $0.066/kWh contract at 95% uptime.
-GM3's Itaipú connection is baseload with no curtailment clause, delivering ~96% real uptime at the stated rate.
+A $0.045/kWh contract with 65% real uptime (common in DACH and EU grid contracts with curtailment clauses) produces a higher effective energy cost per productive mining hour than a lower headline rate at high uptime.
+GM3's Itaipú connection is baseload with no curtailment clause, delivering ~96% real uptime in 2025 at the stated rate.

-Q: What does the BaFin WIB approval mean for German investors?
+Q: What does the BaFin WIB mean for German investors?

-A: A Wertpapier-Informationsblatt (WIB) approved by BaFin is a regulatory disclosure document that allows the investment to be offered to retail investors in Germany.
+A: A Wertpapier-Informationsblatt (WIB) gestattet by BaFin is a regulatory disclosure document that provides the disclosure basis for offering the investment to retail investors in Germany.
 It requires the issuer to disclose risks, financials, and use of proceeds in a standardised format.
-GM3 Technologies AG received BaFin approval for its WIB on 27 May 2025, last updated 12 March 2026, distributed via Bitalo AG.
+GM3 Technologies AG received the BaFin gestattet WIB on 27 May 2025, last updated 12 March 2026.
+Acquisition in the German market takes place by way of investment brokerage at a securities institution or directly with the issuer.

 Q: What was GM3's actual production in 2025?